JBShady/COD5-Remastered/README.md

 * Flogger now damages the player only once per rotation and also sets the player into crouch
 * Flogger now damages the player the exact same between solo and co-op, killing instantly without Jug
 * Fixed flogger light fx from spawning clipped into the wall
-* Zipline cooldowns decreased to 15 for the initial cooldown and 30 for the regular cooldowns.
+* Zipline cooldowns decreased to 15 seconds for the initial cooldown and 30 for the regular cooldowns.
 * Zipline no longer can glitch player maxhealth values to the wrong value.
 * Added zombie jump down animation from upper zipline station so zombies do not look like they are holding an invisible gun.